Sunday, April 25, 2021

 There are stories behind the stories.
 Follow this blog and you’ll discover a few of them.

 Andrea Carlo Cappi, born in Milan, 1964, has been living between Italy and Spain since 1973.
-As a writer in Italy he's currently publishing the thriller/spy/noir series Nightshade and Medina, Agente Nightshade and SickroseToni Black and Dark Duet; the erotic urban-fantasy vampire series Danse Macabre; awarded sci-fi/thriller tie-in novels based on the comics series Martin Mystère; caper tie-in novels based on the comics series Diabolik; and more, including the sexy/sci-fi/noir LUV co-authored with Ermione.
+As a writer in Italy he's currently publishing the thriller/spy/noir series Nightshade and Medina, Agente Nightshade and SickroseToni Black and Dark Duet; the erotic urban-fantasy vampire series Danse Macabre; awarded sci-fi/thriller tie-in novels based on the comics series Martin Mystère; caper tie-in novels and film novelizations based on the comics series Diabolik.
 Editor of book series and anthologies, he's also known as a translator from English and Spanish.
 He co-wrote the RAI radio series Mata Hari.
-Find him on his Facebook profile, Facebook official page, on InstagramTwitterLinkedin and YouTube.
-Also in the blogs (in Italian) Il Rifugio dei Peccatori, Borderfiction Zone, Kverse - Il mondo thriller di Andrea Carlo Cappi and in the website of Premio Torre Crawford.
+Find him on his Facebook profile, Facebook official page, on Instagram, BlueskyLinkedin and YouTube.
+Also in the blogs (in Italian) Il Rifugio dei Peccatori, Borderfiction Zone, Kverse - Il mondo thriller di Andrea Carlo Cappi.

 What's this blog about?